ChidiOkpala/ARM_financial_market_tickers/README.md

 5. marketaux API seems to be well documented, unfortunately, i was unable to find an endpoint that gives me a list of countries.
 So i had to manually add that myself in my constant file.
 I did find an endpoint that gives a list of industries, which i used to fetch the industry list.
 So my improvement for the maeketaux will be to add endpoint to fetch list of countries.
-Maybe the couls also expand their free usage limit of 100 endpoints per day.
+Maybe they could also expand their free usage limit of 100 endpoints per day.